isomerpages/moe-ast-moehc/_explore/Our School Building Heritage.md

 Under the 1947 Ten-Year Programme, five standard school designs were created.
 This included multi-storey school buildings which were proposed to maximise land space.
 By building upwards, schools were able to increase student enrolment and accommodate more facilities.<br><br>

 -image-<br>
-<b>One of the school designs during the 1950s.</b><br>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.
+<strong>One of the school designs during the 1950s.</strong><br>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.

 -image-<br>
-<b>A three-storey primary school by Public Works Department (1955).</b><br>Public Works Department Collection, courtesy of National Archives of Singapore.
+<strong>A three-storey primary school by Public Works Department (1955).</strong><br>Public Works Department Collection, courtesy of National Archives of Singapore.

 -image-<br>
-<b>A four-storey school building with a playing field (1958).</b><br>
+<strong>A four-storey school building with a playing field (1958).</strong><br>
 Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore.

 </p>